jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 ---
 title: Proxy Design Patterns
-description: Provide a substitute or placeholder for an object, possibly a resource intensive object.
+description: Provide a wrapper administrative object to for complex objects often to help manage their resources.
 unlisted: true
 ---